WilsonBaker/VARpedia/README.md

 # 3) Delete Creation
  - From the list on the main menu, you canselect a particular creation.
  - In order to delete the creation, you just need to press on delete.

+# 4) Quiz
+ - From the main menu you can press the quiz button to do a quiz
+ - A video will be played that has audio but no text
+ - You have to guess the search term that was used to make that video
+ - If you get it right, you will get the correct text and you can move to the next video
+ - If you get it wrong, you will get the incorrect text and need to try again
+ - If you choose to give up, by pressing the give up button the correct search term will be given and you can move on to the next video
+ - If you have the ability to move on, by giving up or getting it correct, you can press the next button that moves on to the next video

 # Returning to Main Menu